How to Unlock the Amazing Power of Your Brain and Become a Top Student

 When I was a medical student in the 1970s, there were no digital flashcard or spaced-repetition automated solutions that I was aware of.
 It was the dawn of personal computing.
 My flashcards were paper 3-by-5 index cards, and my spacing algorithm was “practice each card every five days” from the anniversary of the day I created it.

 This system worked like a charm.
 It was neither maximally efficient nor maximally effective.
 But it worked fantastically.
 I likely spent more time studying than anyone else in my class, if for no other reason than I stayed home studying all day while everyone else was commuting and sitting in class.
 I’m convinced that I still would have been at the top of my class if I had studied an average amount of time and skipped all of the extra reading.
 I enjoyed huge time savings by reading things once, making flashcards, and employing spaced retrieval practice.

 Interleaving, variation, reflection, generation, and elaboration are learning techniques that are highly effective.
 I employed all of them regularly during the years of my maximal academic success.

 Every time we learn something, we need to attach it to some preexisting knowledge or mental model.
-Everything we know has some association to something else we have stored in memory.
-For example, if you think of pizza, you may remember the first date you had with your spouse at a pizzeria or the taste or smell of your favorite pizza.
+Everything we know has some association with something else we have stored in memory.
+For example, if I asked you think of pizza, you might quickly remember the first date you had with your spouse at a pizzeria or even a song that was playing in the background as you ate that pizza.

 Our memory is built on an infrastructure of these kinds of associations.
 We even have some understanding of the neuroscience behind how this works in the brain.
 The linking that results in memory associations is the result of neural circuits or engrams, a small group of neurons that are capable of storing an individual memory.
 When adjacent engrams have some neurons in common, the memories that each store can become linked.